KAATSU VS. HYTRO BLOOD FLOW RESTRICTION WEARABLES

 By briefly and progressively modifying venous flow, KAATSU slowly and gradually engorges limbs in blood, leading to repeated shear stress within the vascular tissue.
 This creates a profound systemic effect, increasing vascular elasticity and sending signals to the brain to release nitric oxide and beneficial hormones and metabolites that are circulated throughout the body.

-Hytro's manual constant compression at a fixed strap tightness creates localized restriction in the working muscle but lacks any cycling of pressure or reperfusion.
-Without the repeated shear stress that defines KAATSU's mechanism, it does not generate the same systemic hormonal cascade.
+Hytro's manual constant compression at a fixed strap tightness creates localized restriction in the working muscle.

 Passive Use